david-hankinson/rails-bank-trx-reporting/README.md

 Solution:

+- Postgresql
+  - primary data storage
+  - contains seeded data for easy project startup
+- Redis
+  - used by Sidekiq as a queue
 - Ruby on Rails backend that:
   - generates the input CSV with 100M rows
   - processes the CSV into transactions and reports using asynchronous processing and ability to scale